herclogon/broken-links-finder/CONTRIBUTING.md

 ### Prerequisites

-- Python 3.6 or higher
+- Python 3.7 or higher
-- pip (Python package installer)
+- uv (for dependency management)

 ### Installation